-7.1.3.
+7.1.2.
 New subscription

-Potential Investors wishing to purchase the Notes shall submit their subscription orders (the "Subscription Orders") during the respective stage of the placement period.
+Potential Investors wishing to purchase the Notes shall submit their subscription orders (the "Subscription Orders") during the Placement Period.
 Subscription Orders can be submitted to the Arranger every Business Day during Arranger's business hours.
 More detailed information on the submission of the subscription orders is available by phone +371 67 081 069.